akhatri/blockbuster-movie-rental/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Credentials (available on request)
-1. You need a `.env` file in the root location of the project for the database connection URL
+1. You need a `.env` file in the root location of the backend folder in the project for the database connection URL

 ## Installation (Back-end)